Guidelines for Authors

 c.
 Hyperlinks

 When appropriate, include hyperlinks in your article to other IEP articles.
 However, do not include any hyperlinks to non-IEP web sites unless these are stable sites that are very unlikely to be changed during the next forty years.
-Here is what we mean by “stable”: URLs of journals, professional organizations, and encyclopedias would be fine, but an individual’s website or blog is not.
+Here is what we mean by “stable”: URLs of journals, professional organizations, and encyclopedias are fine, but an individual’s website or blog is not.

 Avoid hyperlinks in the opening summary; use them in the main body of the article.